Feyerabend/ABC80/README.md

 * Expansion slot (the DIAB favoured 4680 bus, used often for miscellanous instruments, measurements, ...)

 I don't remember, but maybe the tape recorder was included at times.
-Disc drives were bith from 3rd party and from the manufacturer.
+Disc drives were sold both from 3rd party, and from the manufacturer DIAB.
-Later on the ABC80 could be extended with 3rd party additions such as contemporary popular 80 column cards, CP/M, and local network, which expanded its lifetime in the start of the 80s.
-But the support wasn't coming from the source itself, and adding possibly conflicting hardware didn't make its life easier.
+Later on the ABC80 could be extended with other 3rd party additions such as contemporary popular 80 column cards, CP/M, and local network, which expanded its lifetime in the start of the 80s.
+But the support wasn't coming from the source itself that time, and adding possibly conflicting hardware didn't make its life easier.

 DIAB had moved on, betting on Unix, focusing its own crafted [DNIX](https://en.wikipedia.org/wiki/DNIX), and had other machines